College of Liberal Arts & Sciences,

 What should I wear?
 Where can I buy cap and gown?

-Undergraduate apparel (cap, gown, and tassel) is $22.50.
-The University Book Store accepts cash, check, Visa and Master Card.
+Undergraduate apparel (cap, gown, and tassel) is $22.80 + tax ($24.17).
+The University Book Store accepts cash, Visa, Master Card, American Express and Discover.

 Seating at the ceremony is based on cap and gown sales.
-You must purchase your apparel at the University Book Store at Old Capitol Mall, no later than Sunday, May 4th, to make sure there will be seating available for you at the ceremony.
-Check with the University Book Store, Old Capitol Mall for availability.
+You must purchase your apparel at the University Book Store at Old Capitol Mall, no later than Sunday, December 7th, to make sure there will be seating available for you at the ceremony.
+Go to the University Book Store, Old Capitol Mall to check for availability.

 Men are expected to wear ties although jackets are not required.
 Flowers are not worn on gowns or carried in hand.
 Caps or gowns decorated with inappropriate messages will not be permitted.
 We also caution graduates regarding their choice of footwear, as the stairs and floor covering at the arena may be difficult to navigate.
 Wearing high heeled footwear is not advised.